Woody Sauldsberry: Philadelphia Warriors

+St. Louis Hawks, Chicago Zephyrs/Packers, Eastern League, and Boston Celtics

+In October 1960, the Warriors traded Sauldsberry and Ernie Beck to the St. Louis Hawks for Ed Conlin and cash.
+Sauldsberry was backup to future Naismith Memorial Basketball Hall of Fame forward Bob Pettit, averaging 7.5 points and 7.1 rebounds in 21.6 minutes per game.
+The Hawks reached the NBA Finals, losing four games to one against the Boston Celtics.
+Sauldsberry played in all five games, averaging 10 points, 9.2 rebounds and 2.6 assists in 32.4 minutes per game.

-On October 17, 1961, Sauldsberry was among seven players—the others being Bill Russell, Al Butler, Sam Jones, K. C. Jones, Tom Sanders, and Cleo Hill— to refuse to play in an exhibition basketball game over alleged discrimination.
+On October 17, 1961, while still with the Hawks, Sauldsberry was among seven players—the others being Bill Russell, Al Butler, Sam Jones, K. C. Jones, Tom Sanders, and Cleo Hill— to refuse to play in an exhibition basketball game over alleged discrimination.
 The five members of the Boston Celtics said that a hotel coffee shop denied them service, after which they told Coach Red Auerbach they wanted to return to Boston.
 Sauldsberry and Hill joined the five in refusing to play the game.

-In November 1961, Sauldsberry was traded to the Chicago Packers along with Joe Graboski, Si Green and Fred LaCour for Barney Cable, Archie Dees and Ralph Davis.
+In November 1961, Sauldsberry was traded to the Chicago Packers (now the Washington Wizards) along with Joe Graboski, Si Green and Fred LaCour for Barney Cable, Archie Dees and Ralph Davis.
+He played in 49 games for the Packers, averaging 11.7 points and 9.5 rebounds in 30.1 minutes per game.
+He began the 1962-63 season with the Packers, averaging 12.9 points and 6.8 rebounds in nearly 31 minutes per game.

 In January 1963, Sauldsberry was traded back to the Hawks for Barney Cable.
 On March 13, he was suspended by the Hawks for a week following a dispute with head coach Harry Gallatin.
 He did not return to the team and was left of its playoff roster.
 In June 1963, he was waived by the Hawks.

 After two years away from the NBA, Sauldsberry worked out for the Boston Celtics during the 1965 pre-season before playing for the New Haven Elms in the Eastern League.
 In November 1965, he signed with the Celtics for the season.
 After the NBA refused to accept the contract, Sauldsberry filed a class action suit against J. Walter Kennedy and all the NBA teams, except the Celtics, for a conspiracy to keep him out of the league.
 In December, the NBA approved the contract when the Celtics and Sauldsberry agreed to conditions laid down to them and the suit was officially dropped in January 1966.
 He played his last NBA game on March 1, 1966, missing the rest of the regular season and playoffs due to a back injury.